davidmoten/openapi-codegen/README.md

 When is null likely to cause errors?
 If the consumer of the method is a member of a small team that knows a domain well perhaps the answer is not often.
 The answer is *anytime* if the consumer of the method is an arbitrary member of the public, and that is the use case being supported by *openapi-codegen*.

 Though interesting to know the intent, the statement carries little argumentation so is not the basis for a decision about more widespread use (in constructor and method parameters).

+I suspect that the JDK 8 authors were scared of an explosion of Optional adaption in the Java ecosystem that might adversely affect performance (due to allocation pressure).
+Our use case is dominated by IO delays not GC pressure so there is an opportunity to add more meaning to method and constructor signatures.

 As a Scala user I came distinctly aware of the power of using `Option` everywhere instead of `null`.
 There are no end of conversations out there on the web about the evils of `null`, the case is strong for the cost of unexpected `NullPointerException`s.